Primes as sums of Fibonacci numbers: Approximation of by a sum over a Markov chain

-that is, we are precisely in the same situation as above if we set $n = L'$.
-In particular we have the following result. \begin{lemma} The characteristic function of the normalized random variable $\overline T_x$ is asymptotically given by
+that is, $\overline T_x$ has the same distribution as $S_{L'}$.
+In particular we have the following property that follows immediately from Lemma~\ref{LeCLT}. \begin{lemma} The characteristic function of the normalized random variable $\overline T_x$ is asymptotically given by

 which is also uniform for $\lvert t\rvert\le (\log x)^{\frac 16}$. \end{lemma}